johnjkenny/dock_schedule/README.md

 code.
 Scheduled will give you all jobs sitting in the queue waiting for a worker to acknowledge the job.
 Use `--verbose` to get more detailed output of the job results.
 The job results are stored in the database and will be autodeleted after 7 days.

+Each ansible task will be logged in the database with its stdin/stdout/stderr output.
+You can use the `--verbose` option to get more details on the ansible tasks in your playbooks.

 ```bash